top of page

 "Tru-Flex" facings (April 1937>)

-* New "Tru-Flex" facing table available on all model, together with Meyer plain facings.
+* New "Tru-Flex" facing table available on all models, together with Meyer plain facings.

 Below: Bb Clarinet Meyer Bros Serie I, "Tru-Flex " facing.